yingtaoluo/yingtaoluo.github.io/_pages/about.md

 Foundation Models: Advancing the use of large language and multimodal models to extract, integrate, and reason over diverse biomedical data, enabling more personalized, context-aware, and evidence-grounded decision support.

 ## Domain Interest
-AI for Health, AI for Science (scientific basis for health).
+AI for Medical Decision Making, Responsible AI.

 ## Statement
 I am more attracted to the real-world impact of research and how people's lives can be improved directly.
 I am generally open to collaboration who share the same interest and enjoy working with talented people I have met so far.